 In accordance with the Company's accounting policy, interest related to unrecognized tax benefits is included in the income tax expense line of the condensed consolidated statements of operations.
-As of January 31, 2020 and July 31, 2019, the liabilities for interest expense related to uncertain tax positions were \$0.2 million and \$0.2 million, respectively.
+As of April 30, 2020 and July 31, 2019, the liabilities for interest expense related to uncertain tax positions were \$0.2 million and \$0.2 million, respectively.
 The Company has accrued \$0.2 million for penalties related to income tax positions.
 The Company does not expect any unrecognized tax benefits to reverse in the next twelve months.
 The Company is subject to U.S. federal income tax and various state, local and international income taxes in numerous jurisdictions.
 The federal and state tax returns are generally subject to tax examinations for the tax years ended July 31, 2014 through July 31, 2018.
 To the extent the Company has tax attribute carryforwards, the tax year in which the attribute was generated may still be adjusted upon examination by the Internal Revenue Service or state tax authorities to the extent utilized in a future period.
 In addition, a number of tax years remain subject to examination by the appropriate government agencies for certain countries in the Europe and Asia regions.
-In Europe, the Company's 2013 through 2018 tax years remain subject to examination in most locations, while the Company's 2006 through 2018 tax years remain subject to examination in most locations, while the Company's 2006 through 2018 tax years remain subject to examination in most locations.
+In Europe, the Company's 2013 through 2018 tax years remain subject to examination in most locations, while the Company's 2006 through 2018 tax years remain subject to examination in most Asia locations.